-Charles Pierre Baudelaire (UK: , US: ; French: [ʃaʁl(ə) bodlɛʁ] (listen); 9 April 1821 – 31 August 1867) was a French poet who also produced notable work as an essayist, art critic and translator.
-His poems exhibit mastery in the handling of rhyme and rhythm, contain an exoticism inherited from...
+Charles Pierre Baudelaire (UK: , US: ; French: [ʃaʁl(ə) bodlɛʁ] (listen); 9 April 1821 – 31 August 1867) was a French poet who also worked as an essayist, art critic and translator.
+His poems exhibit mastery of rhyme and rhythm, contain an exoticism inherited from Romantics, and are based on...

 Nature... is nothing but the inner voice of self-interest.